strands-project/strands_perception_people/skeletons_cnn/README.md

 ## Skeletons CNN

-This package predicts 2D the upper body skeletons of multiple persons and requires the persons to be tracked before hand by the mdl tracker.
+This package predicts 2D skeletons of multiple persons and requires the persons to be tracked before hand by the bayes ppl tracker.

+Mandatory :

+ Download and extract the model from https://drive.google.com/open?id=0B_UCKnAjgo-cV0pHbktvY3ZMN0U in the pose_model folder.

 Dependencies :

-The current version has the follwoing dependencies.
+It has the follwoing dependencies.

-1) GTX 1050 GPU
+1) A mid range gpu e.g GTX 1050 Ti
-2) Cuda 8.0
+2) Download and install cuda 8.0 for Linux Ubuntu 14.04 64-bit from this page: https://developer.nvidia.com/cuda-downloads
-3) cudnn 5.1
+3) Install CuDNN

+    Go to https://developer.nvidia.com/cuDNN and use the Download button (you have to register and login to download. no way around that.)
+    Download cuDNN 5.1 for Linux.
+You will download a file cudnn-8.0-linux-x64-v5.1.tgz then use the commands:

+    i ) tar -xvf cudnn-7.0-linux-x64-v3.0-prod.tgz
+    ii) sudo cp cuda/include/*.h /usr/local/cuda/include
+    iii) sudo cp cuda/lib64/*.so* /usr/local/cuda/lib64

-4) Tensor flow 1.0.1.
-Install Tensor flow with Virtual Environment as follows:
+4)  Install Tensor flow 1.0.1 with Virtual Environment as follows:

  i) Install pip and virtualenv by issuing the following command: